-Supervising to Improve Practice aimed at?Supervisors and Managers
+Who is Supervising to Improve Practice aimed at?Supervisors and Managers

-Participants will be offered the opportunity to:
+Participants will have had the opportunity to:-

 - Understand what constitutes effective supervision and its relationship to safe practice and positive outcomes for service users.